gdevby/alert-job/README.md

 ### Launching the application on your computer

+- To run the application, port 80 must be free.

 To run the application, you need to have on your computer **Java 17**, **Maven**, **Docker**.<br>

-First you need to add the domain names to the local host in the file etc/hosts/
+First, you need to add domain names to the local host in the etc/hosts/ file, you need to find out what IP was issued by your computer’s modem, in Linux the ifconfig command, you can’t use localhost because of the gateway

 ```
-127.0.0.1 alertjob.by auth.alertjob.by
+192.168.100.17 alertjob.by
 ```
 Cloning the project
 ```